adityas129/blog/content/projects.md

 This is a non-exhaustive list of projects I have worked on and am proud of.
 I only started writing here what I work on recently so this is why there are a whole bunch missing (I'd reckon this is about 20% of all the projects I have worked on).
 For listed projects here, some are shipped, others are not.
 Regardless, feel free to look around!
 &nbsp;

-* [Six Feet Away](https://sixfeetaway.today/#_=_): Worked on this with five other folks to encourage and foster spontaneous conversations.
+* [Six Feet Away](https://sixfeet.chat/): Worked on this with five other folks to encourage and foster spontaneous conversations.
 Facebook is great but the activation energy it takes to start a conversation from scratch is way too high.
 Also, besides the green circle indicating they are active, there is no more insight into what friends are __ACTUALLY__ doing.
 With Six Feet Away, see what friends are doing, such as playing video games or working out, and join them.
-&nbsp;

 * [moshimoshi](https://moshimoshi.chat/): Anonymouse message board with a new topic every 24h.
 The hope is to encourage folks to engage in more meaningful and thought-provoking conversations.
 You know, the ones where you walk away feeling more invigorated, energized and curious than before.
 Trying to simulate that online
 &nbsp;